Pleasant hike over rolling hills and through beautiful marshlands with the assistance of numerous boardwalks.

 0.3 – Long set of steps up a hill.

 At the T-junction turn left and follow RED/GREEN.
 [BLUE leaves to the right].

 0.6 – Cross the park road (Perrine Road, on the trail map), and turn RIGHT to follow GREEN [RED leaves to the left].
 There is a bench and a sign about the RED and GREEN trails.

 The trail continues down a hill and a large flight of wooden steps, and over a long boardwalk over a seasonally wet area.

-1.4 – The GREEN trail bears left and goes up a slightly steep hill on a set of stairs.
+1.4 – The GREEN trail bears left and goes up a slightly steep root-covered hill and a set of stairs.

 The trail runs along the back of several business properties and over some bridges.
 Keep following GREEN when it bears sharply left – there are a few unmarked paths in this area that lead off.